-The systematic review of grey and peer-reviewed literature on natural infrastructure interventions and erosion mitigation in the Andean region resulted in 1798 potentially relevant case studies.
+The systematic review of gray and peer-reviewed literature on natural infrastructure interventions and erosion mitigation in the Andean region resulted in 1798 potentially relevant case studies.
 After screening the records, 118 empirical studies were eligible and included in the quantitative analysis on soil quality and soil erosion.
-From the suite of physical, chemical and biological indicators commonly used in soil erosion research, six indicators were pertinent to study the effectiveness of natural infrastructure: soil organic carbon and bulk density of the topsoil, soil loss rate and runoff coefficient at the plot scale, and specific sediment yield and catchment-wide runoff coefficient at the catchment scale.
-The one-way analysis of variance revealed significant differences between treatment and control in soil organic carbon (p < 0.01, p = 85), bulk density (p = 0.02, p = 46), soil loss (p < 0.01, p = 123) and plot runoff coefficient (p = 0.03, p = 37).
+From the suite of physical, chemical and biological indicators commonly used in soil erosion research, six indicators were pertinent to study the effectiveness of natural infrastructure: soil organic carbon and bulk density of the topsoil, soil loss rate and run-off coefficient at the plot scale, and specific sediment yield and catchment-wide run-off coefficient at the catchment scale.
+The one-way analysis of variance revealed significant differences between treatment and control in soil organic carbon (p < 0.01, n = 85), bulk density (p = 0.02, n = 46), soil loss (p < 0.01, n = 123) and plot run-off coefficient (p = 0.03, p = 0.03)n = 37).
 None of the erosion indicators that were measured at the catchment scale were significant at the 0.05 level.

 The protection and conservation of natural vegetation has the strongest effect on soil quality and erosion.
-When native forests and grasses are protected from conversion to agricultural land, the topsoil contains 3.01 ± 0.893 times more soil organic carbon, and has a better physical structure than the control sites.
-At the same time, there is a clear effect on erosion mitigation, with soil losses being 0.357 ± 0.187 times lower, and specific sediment yields being 0.334 ± 0.085 times lower than at control sites.
+When native forests and grasses are protected from conversion to agricultural land, the topsoil contains $3.01 \pm 0.893$ times more soil organic carbon, and has a better physical structure than the control sites.
+At the same time, there is a clear effect on erosion mitigation, with soil losses being $0.357 \pm 0.187$ times lower, and specific sediment yields being $0.334 \pm 0.085$ times lower than at control sites.

 The effect of forestation with native and/or exotic species is less documented.
-A positive effect is reported on soil quality, with 1.19 ± 0.125 times higher SOC and 0.959 ± 0.032 lower bulk density compared to control sites.
-The pairwise analysis did not show evidence of a net effect on soil erosion, although a positive effect was observed for catchment-wide sediment yields being 71.3 ± 27.7 % of the yields measured in control sites.
-The implementation of soil and water conservation measures has a net positive effect on the soil organic carbon content of the topsoil, with values that are 1.28 ± 0.170 times higher than control sites; and on soil loss rates that are reduced to 62.1 ± 9.2 % of their original values after the intervention.
+A positive effect is reported on soil quality, with $1.19 \pm 0.125$ times higher SOC and $0.959 \pm$ 0.032 lower BD compared to control sites.
+The pairwise analysis did not show evidence of a net effect on soil erosion, although a positive effect was observed for catchment-wide sediment yields being $71.3\% \pm 27.7\%$ of the yields measured in control sites.
+The implementation of SWC measures has a net positive effect on the SOC content of the topsoil, with values that are $1.28 \pm 0.170$ times higher than control sites and on Sloss rates that are reduced to $62.1\% \pm 9.2\%$ of their original values after the intervention.

 The systematic review of the existing literature allowed us to identify critical gaps in knowledge and research.
 We observed spatial bias in the data compilation.
 There is a need for future empirical work on soil quality, erosion and sediment yield before/after interventions in data-scarce regions, such as high elevations, regions with either low or high relief, and low to very low or very high precipitation.
-Besides, most erosion assessments are based on short-term measurements that tend to miss the impact of rare, high-magnitude events.
-It is necessary to evaluate whether the results of this study on the effectiveness of natural infrastructure interventions hold during extreme events related to e.g. El Niño-Southern Oscillation (ENSO).
+Besides, most erosion assessments are based on short-term measurements that tend to miss the impact of rare high-magnitude events.
+It is necessary to evaluate whether the results of this study on the effectiveness of natural infrastructure interventions hold during extreme events related to, for example, El Niño-Southern Oscillation (ENSO).
 In addition, future climate variability and global warming might trigger erosion events, as freshly exposed deglaciated terrain is particularly prone to soil erosion.